 - The failure to enter into a HIPAA-compliant Business Associate Agreement – or monitor compliance with the terms of the Agreement.

 - Insufficient administrative, physical, and technical safeguards to control access to – and prevent the theft of – electronic PHI.

 - The failure to use effective encryption – or an equivalent security measure – to protect electronic PHI stored on, or transmitted by, mobile devices.

 - Exceeding the deadline for notifying individuals and HHS’ Office for Civil Rights of a breach of unsecured PHI.

 - Impermissible disclosures of PHI by members of the workforce that could have been prevented by adequate HIPAA training or technical safeguards.

 - The improper disposal of PHI maintained on paper (including labels on prescription bottles) or electronically (including purging electronic media).

 How are HIPAA Violations Discovered?

-The primary enforcer of HIPAA Rules – the HHS’ Office for Civil Rights – often discovers HIPAA violations while investigating data breaches.
-OCR investigates covered entities that have experienced a breach that has affected 500 or more people and some smaller breaches.
-OCR also investigates privacy complaints from the public and employees of HIPAA-covered entities and conducts periodic HIPAA compliance audits.
-State attorneys general are also authorized to investigate breaches and potential HIPAA violations.
+As the primary enforcer of HIPAA, HHS’ Office for Civil Rights may discover HIPAA violations while investigating data breaches.
+OCR investigates all covered entities that have notified breaches affecting 500 or more individuals and some smaller breaches.
+OCR also investigates privacy complaints from the public and employees of HIPAA-covered entities, and conducts periodic HIPAA compliance audits.